Last updated: 23 August 2024

 There are certain circumstances when businesses are not legally required to provide a refund.
 These exceptions include the following:

-• Sale items: If an item is purchased at a discounted price due to a defect or issue which was clearly disclosed, a refund may not be required.
+- Sale items: If an item is purchased at a discounted price due to a defect or issue that was clearly disclosed, a refund may not be required.

 What are the refund rules for digital products?